waddason/Hickathon5/README.md

 The H!ckathon #5 is split into a 3 week preparation **pre-H!ckathon phase** and a **final sprint**, taking place November 29th to December 2nd 2024.
 As for the preparation phase, it includes three Data Science courses, a business pitch course and a Career Fair.

-Visit the Hi!ckathon website: https://www.hi-paris.fr/hickathon/
+**Visit the Hi!ckathon website**: https://www.hi-paris.fr/hickathon/

 <img src="images/hi-paris.png" alt="My Image Description" width="400"/>